Hell's Angel (TV programme): Follow up

 Christopher Hitchens' 1995 book, The Missionary Position: Mother Teresa in Theory and Practice, detailed and expanded on many of the same points made in the film.

-Mother Teresa "forgave" the documentary's creators for making it.
-Christopher Hitchens found this "odd, since we had not sought forgiveness from her or from anyone else.
+Mother Teresa forgave the documentary's creators for making it.
+Christopher Hitchens criticized that forgiveness, saying it was "odd, since we had not sought forgiveness from her or from anyone else.
 Odder still if you have any inclination to ask by what right she assumes the power to forgive."

 Mother Teresa died in 1997.
 Aroup Chatterjee and Christopher Hitchens took the position of 'devil's advocates', or Promoters of Justice (promotor iustitiae), in the Catholic Church's beatification procedures for Mother Teresa in 2003.
 She was canonized as a Roman Catholic saint in 2016.
 Sanal Edamaruku and others have argued against the two miracles that were required for her canonization and credited to her.

 Gëzim Alpion wrote the critical book Mother Teresa: Saint or Celebrity?
 (2007) and Aroup Chatterjee wrote Mother Teresa: The Final Verdict (2003) which was reissued as Mother Teresa: The Untold Story in 2016.